iamdanielgreen/jumpfighters/04_Process/diary.md

 The old sheet also reminded me of the momentary madness of removing a single layer of pixels to try and give an effect of the cat pawing away at a surface to get comfortable (is there an actual term for this?).
 In my head it looked cute.
 In reality it was a little distracting.

 So the black and grey cat stays in the picture.
 It probably won't get used in the version for September, unless I really make headway on player skins.
-We'll save it for the Deluxe Edition.
+We'll *save it for the Deluxe Edition*.

-##Feedback on Feedback - Monday 19 August 2024, 4:19pm
+## Feedback on Feedback - Monday 19 August 2024, 4:19pm

 I presented the current state of *Jumpfighters* during a Work in Progress session last Friday.
 People seemed into the idea as whole - the arcade-style premise of the game, its pixel art asthetic, and its focus on local multiplayer - but I receive a note on the current level design; namely, that it's too large and has too much space.